noahehall/theBookOfNoah/0current/openapi.md

       - which one better?
         - openapi stresses the design first approach
           - the number of apis that can be created in code is far superior to what can be described in openapi
-            - if openapi is your poison, follow this
+            - if openapi is your poison, follow this like moses through the red sea
               - since its difficult to understand the limitations upfront; by starting with openapi you wont enter a situation where you've coded an API endpoint that is undescribable in openapi descroptions
-            - i.e. openapi is not capable of describing every possible http api
+            - i.e. only use an API endpoint that can be described by openapi if your following the openapi spec
-            -
+              - ask holz about this,

     - keep a single source of truth
     - add openapi documents to source control
     - make openapi documents available to the users